-Occupations in early childhood care and education
+Working in early childhood care and education

-As described by Ontario Small Business Services, the child care industry primarily consists of businesses that provide daycare services for infants and children.
+As described by Ontario Small Business Services, the child care industry consists primarily of businesses that provide daycare services for infants and children.
 Your daycare can be a home-based operation, or it can be a commercial centre that serves a particular area or community.
-You can offer several different types of services, and the choice of size, location and specific services will depend on you.
+The choice of size, location, and specific services will depend on you.
 Some examples of daycare services include:

-- Licensed child care agency
+- Licensed child care agency.

 - Early childhood education services.

-- nursery school teacher;
+- Nursery school teacher.

 Need for English language proficiency

-Regulation and certification in early childhood care and education
+Regulation and certification

-- Care for more than 5 children over the age of 2 (including your own children under the age of 6);
+- Care for more than 5 children over the age of 2 (including your own children under the age of 6).

 - Caregivers must be over the age of 18.